Babe Didrikson Zaharias: Last years and death

-In 1953 Zaharias was diagnosed with colon cancer.
+In 1953, Zaharias was diagnosed with colon cancer.
 After undergoing surgery, she made a comeback in 1954.
 She took the Vare Trophy for lowest scoring average, her only win of that trophy, and her 10th and final major with a U.S. Women's Open championship, one month after the surgery and while wearing a colostomy bag.
 With this win, she became the second-oldest woman to win a major LPGA championship tournament (behind Fay Crocker).
 Babe Zaharias now stands third to Crocker and Sherri Steinhauer.
 These wins made her the fastest player to reach 30 wins (five years and 22 days).
 In addition to continuing tournament play, Zaharias also served as the president of the LPGA from August 1952 to July 1955.

 Her colon cancer recurred in 1955.
 Despite her limited schedule of eight golfing events that season, Zaharias won her last two tournaments in competitive golf.
 On September 27, 1956, Zaharias died of her illness at the age of forty-five at the John Sealy Hospital in Galveston, Texas.
 At the time of her death, she was still a top-ranked female golfer.
 She and her husband had earlier established the Babe Zaharias Fund to support cancer clinics.
 She is buried at Forest Lawn Cemetery in her hometown of Beaumont, Texas.

-During her final years, Didrikson became known not only for her athletic abilities but as a public advocate for cancer awareness, at a time when many Americans refused to seek diagnosis or treatment for suspected cancer.
+During her final years, Zaharias became known not only for her athletic abilities but as a public advocate for cancer awareness, at a time when many Americans refused to seek diagnosis or treatment for suspected cancer.
 She used her fame to solicit donations for her cancer fund but also as a spokesperson for the American Cancer Society.
 Her work in this area was honored by US President Dwight Eisenhower on a visit to the White House.

 Legacy

-She was named the 10th Greatest North American Athlete of the 20th Century by ESPN, being the highest-ranked woman on their list.
+The Associated Press voted Zaharias the Greatest Female Athlete of the first half of the 20th century, and later, ESPN ranked her the 10th Greatest North American Athlete of the century, the highest-ranked woman on their list.